 \subsection{Results on LiTS and KiTS}

-Wang and Blaschko \cite{JMLsWangarXiv2023} empirically found that a calibrated teacher can distill a more accurate student.
-In parallel, Menon et al. \cite{AStatisticalMenonICML2021} argued the reason why KD works is because the teacher provides an estimation of Bayes class-probabilities $p^*(y|x)$ and this can lower the variance of the student's empirical loss.
-In Appendix \ref{app:thm:ce}, we prove $|\mathbb{E}[p^*(y|x) - f(x)]| \leq \mathbb{E}[|\mathbb{E}[y|f(x)]-f(x)|]$.
-That is, the bias of the estimation is bounded above by the calibration error and this explains why calibration of the teacher would be important for the student.
+Wang et al. \cite{JMLsWangNeurIPS2023} empirically found that a well-calibrated teacher can distill a more accurate student.
+Concurrently, Menon et al. \cite{AStatisticalMenonICML2021} argued that the effectiveness of KD arises from the teacher providing an estimation of the Bayes class-probabilities $p^*(y|x)$ and this can lower the variance of the student's empirical loss.

+In line with these findings, in Appendix \ref{app:thm:ce}, we prove $|\mathbb{E}[p^*(y|x) - f(x)]| \leq \mathbb{E}[|\mathbb{E}[y|f(x)]-f(x)|]$.
+That is, the bias of the estimation is bounded above by the calibration error and this explains why the calibration of the teacher would be important for the student.
 Inspired by this, we apply a recent kernel density estimator (KDE) \cite{KDE-XEPopordanoskaNeurIPS2022} that provides consistent estimation of $\mathbb{E}[y|f(x)]$.
 We then adopt it as a post-hoc calibration method to replace the temperature scaling to calibrate the teacher in order to improve the performance of the student.
 For more details of KDE, please refer to Appendix \ref{app:kde}.

 In Table \ref{tb:lits_kits}, we compare models trained with hard labels, LS \cite{InceptionV2V3SzegedyCVPR2016} and KD \cite{KDHintonNeurIPSWorkshop2015} on LiTS and KiTS, respectively.
 For all KD experiments, we use UNet-ResNet50 as the teacher.
 Again, we obtain noticeable improvements in both the Dice score and ECE.
-Also note that for UNet-ResNet18 and UNet-EfficientNetB0 on LiTS, the student's Dice score exceeds that of the teacher.
+It is worth noting that for UNet-ResNet18 and UNet-EfficientNetB0 on LiTS, the student's Dice score exceeds that of the teacher.